-It is also worthwhile remembering that a court must consider both the interests of the financial institution in terms of operating a profitable business, and the homeowner’s need for shelter.
-The whole process is tailored to avoid a ‘breach of peace’, so it is important to get your ducks in a row with regards to documentation and plans going forwards.
+It is also worthwhile remembering that a court must consider both the interests of the financial institution in terms of operating a profitable business and the homeowner’s need for shelter.
+The whole process is tailored to avoid a ‘breach of peace’, so it is important to get your ducks in a row with regards to documentation and plans going forward.

 Home Repossession Process